-- 1. The device is in the measured value display.

-Press the □ and □ keys for 3 seconds.

-- ► A context menu appears.

-- 2. In the context menu select the Keylock on option.

-- ► The keypad lock is switched on.

-- If the user attempts to access the operating menu while the keypad lock is active, the Keylock on message appears.
+- Each time the device is restarted. - If the device has not been operated for longer than one minute in the measured value display. - 1.
+The device is in the measured value display.
+Press © for at least 2 seconds. - ► A context menu appears. - 2.
+In the context menu, select the Keylock on option. - ► The keypad lock is switched on. - If the user attempts to access the operating menu while the keypad lock is active, the message Keylock on appears.